The FA Referee Course

 Thank you for your enquiry into referee course here in Surrey.

 The remaining FA referee courses in Surrey are proving very popular and as such we are not currently taking bookings for the 2019/20 season.
-We are working with the FA to introduce the brand new FA Referee Course which will be available for booking very soon with the new courses planned to start in July 2020.
+We are working with the FA to introduce the brand new FA Referee Course which will be available for booking very soon with the new courses planned to start later this year.
 Please be aware this is subject to further updates related to the coronavirus.

 If you want to be the first to hear about our new course content, details on how you can book, or to be considered for spaces should they become available on remaining courses then please sign up below.Express Your Interest